-In this mode, a panel can be docked horizontally, or vertically, within the main application window.
+In this mode, a panel can be docked horizontally or vertically within the main application window.
 Right-click on a panel's title bar (or tab) and choose Allow Dock from the context menu to configure its docking capability - Horizontally and/or Vertically.
-When docking vertically, a panel will dock to the right or left of the main design workspace.
-When docking horizontally, a panel will dock either above the main design workspace (and below the main menus) or below the main design workspace (and above the Status Bar).
+When docking vertically, a panel will dock to the right or left of the main design space.
+When docking horizontally, a panel will dock either above the main design space (and below the main menus) or below the main design space (and above the Status Bar).

 Panels may be grouped by dragging and dropping one panel on top of another.
 Two modes of grouping panels are supported:

-The resulting display of the group depends on where exactly you drop the panel being added.
-If you drop it on the center of the target panel they will become a tabbed group.
-If you drop the moving panel onto one of the small arrows that appear on each edge of the target panel, they will become a fractal group.
+The resulting display of the group depends on where you drop the panel being added.
+If you drop it on the center of the target panel, it will become a tabbed group.
+If you drop the moving panel onto one of the small arrows that appear on each edge of the target panel, it will become a fractal group.

-This mode displays a set of panels as a fractal grouping, with multiple panels in the group visible at the same time.
-Fractal grouping is similar to horizontal/vertical tiling of open windows - you can drag a panel to dock it within another panel, effectively tiling them.
+This mode displays a set of panels as a fractal grouping with multiple panels in the group visible at the same time.
+Fractal grouping is similar to horizontal/vertical tiling of open windows.
+You can drag a panel to dock it within another panel essentially tiling them.
 A fractal grouping can consist of individual panels and/or standard tabbed panels.

 A panel can be closed by: